 If heat exposure is a staple in your recovery routine, or if you’d like it to be, you might not need access to a sauna or steam room.

-As long as you’re able to recover properly and bounce back from it, submitting your body to levels of stress is the best and only way to promote growth.
-From a physiological standpoint, when your body undergoes thermal stress — something like what you’d experience during your workouts — your cells up the amount of heat shock proteins released to help reduce protein build up and transport repair proteins (1).
+As long as you can recover properly and bounce back from it, submitting your body to levels of stress is the best and only way to promote growth.
+From a physiological standpoint, when your body undergoes thermal stress — something like what you’d experience during your workouts — your cells up the amount of heat shock proteins released to help reduce protein build-up and transport repair proteins).
+(1)

-Upregulating the production of heat shock proteins (HSPs) generates a ton of positive effects on a biological level for anyone from your average Joe to your high end athlete.
-They may prevent disease-causing mutations, repair damaged and misfolded proteins, and they also help release more natural growth hormone(2)(3).
+Upregulating the production of heat shock proteins (HSPs) generates many positive effects on a biological level for anyone from your average Joe to your high-end athlete.
+They may prevent disease-causing mutations, repair damaged and misfolded proteins, and also help release more natural growth hormones.
 In other words, HSPs help your body benefit from conditions that otherwise could be lethal if presented at a higher dosage.

-Now, in terms of DIY thermal exposure, there are many ways to mimic the effects one would get from regular weekly sauna sessions.
+There are many ways to mimic the effects one would get from regular weekly sauna sessions in terms of DIY thermal exposure.
 The goal is to replicate the type of stress your body undergoes when being exposed to higher temperatures.

-Any type of activity where you find yourself feeling warmer or sweatier than at your rested state, you’ll kickstart the natural release of heat shock proteins.
-Most studies have recorded results from cardio induced stimulus to the body (4).
-However, the 2001 study “The HSC/HSP70 increased 1,064% in the exercised sample while HSP27 increased by 234%” showed drastic changes on two types of heat-shock proteins after performing eccentric contractions to create enough damage to the muscle tissue (5).
+Any activity where you find yourself feeling warmer or sweatier than at your rested state, you’ll kickstart the natural release of heat shock proteins.
+Most studies have recorded results from cardio-induced stimuli to the body.
+However, a 2001 study showed drastic changes in two types of heat-shock proteins after performing eccentric contractions to create enough damage to the muscle tissue.
 This suggests you might get more release of these proteins hitting the squat rack rather than choosing the treadmill.
+(2)(3)

 The only downside?
-It’s harder to sustain a consistently elevated core body temperature during a training session to receive the same benefits one would sitting in a sauna.
+It’s harder to sustain a consistently elevated core body temperature during a training session to receive the same benefits as sitting in a sauna.

-To get the most bang for your buck in terms of HSPs release, try layering up more than usual during your next session to help reduce any cooling of your body during resting periods.
+To get the most bang for your buck in terms of HSPs release, try layering up more than usual during your next session to help reduce your body’s cooling during resting periods.
 (Ever noticed how Kai Greene is always layered up in sweats and a hoodie when he lifts?)

-A 2017 study in the Journal of Sports Science suggests that while subjects tested showed somewhat of an increase in HSP release (0.01ng/ml) on an arm crank ergometer, elevating your core body temperature produces a higher HSP release (6).
-They also recorded a 5.2ºC spike in maximal heat storage and 3.3ºC increase in skin temperature from subjects wearing non-permeable gear.
+A 2017 study in the Journal of Sports Science suggests that while subjects tested showed somewhat of an increase in HSP release (0.01ng/ml) on an arm crank ergometer, elevating your core body temperature produces a higher HSP release.
+They also recorded a 5.2ºC spike in maximal heat storage and a 3.3ºC increase in skin temperature from subjects wearing non-permeable gear.
+(4)